robbobfrh84/gas-up/README.md

 # GAS Up
-### Dynamic client-side **apps** with google sheets.
+### Dynamic client-side **apps** with google sheets
-- Build, read and update sheets with client-side API request.
+- Build, read and update sheets with client-side API requests.
-- Your google sheet is styled like a Database.
+- The connected google sheet is laid-out like a Database.
 - Customize your "back-end" with an open-source Google Apps Script(GAS) library.

 ### How?